 improve communication in the workplace - intranet cases and issue tracker

 Whenever your company interacts with customers, make sure your employees have the most effective business communication tools to communicate with them.
-Using a CRM platform is a great way to track tickets or inquiries, which will accelerate turnaround time for customer support.
+The leadership team plays a crucial role in ensuring effective communication and task management, which helps keep employees informed and engaged.
+Using an all in one CRM platform is a great way to track tickets or inquiries, which will accelerate turnaround time for customer support.
 Without strong tools, efforts could be duplicated, customer inquiries could go ignored, and your customer retention will suffer.

 29. Track tasks.